 Eventually, it did.

 She peered around the lip of the alcove.
 She couldn’t see anyone or hear any footsteps, either approaching or retreating.
-She released her breath, her shoulders sagging.
-She was safe.
-She’d made it—
+Her shoulders sagged in relief and she released the breath she’d been holding.

 Elana inhaled sharply, jolting back into the alcove.

-A gloved hand clapped itself firmly over her mouth before she could so much as think about screaming.
+A gloved hand clamped firmly over her mouth before she could so much as think about screaming.
 The hand was stained with the scent of fresh grass, oiled leather, and sweat.

 She spun, colliding with a wall of solid muscle.
 Elana closed her eyes, swallowing a frustrated sound.
 She should have known it was him.